RavoPL/narrows-portaferry/README.md

 10. I'd like to see the menu, with a clear pricing list and names of dishes.
 11. I want to make orders without having to make a separate account just for this purpose.
 12. I would want to find clickable icons to access social media.
-13. I'd like to see the directions
+13. I'd like to see the directions to the restaurant and any interesting tourist hotspots in the surrounding area.

 #### Webpage Owner